-FD&C and D&C dyes (certified by the FDA for use in food, drugs and cosmetics or drugs and cosmetics) were derived originally from coal tar (bituminous coal) and are now mostly manufactured from petroleum.
-These dyes are used widely because they impart an intense, uniform color and are more stable, inexpensive, and blend easi-
+FD&C and D&C dyes (certified by the FDA for use in food, drugs, and cosmetics) were originally derived from coal tar (bituminous coal) and are now mostly manufactured from petroleum.
+These dyes are used widely because they impart an intense, uniform color and are more stable, inexpensive, and blend easily to create a variety of hues.
+Colors from plant, animal, and mineral sources, utilized in earlier times, remained in use in the early 20th century,